-I think everyone should know how to make Ganache!
-It’s incredibly easy and has essentially two ingredients!
-You can use this chocolate decadence for truffles, cakes, cookies, decorating — the possibilities are endless!
-What is Ganache?
+I think everyone who loved dessert, should know how to make ganache!
+It’s easy and has essentially two ingredients.
+You can use this chocolate decadence for truffles, cakes, cookies, cake decorating — the possibilities are endless!
+And you can make ganache ahead of time, to boot!
+What is ganache?
 Let’s learn . . .Here’s the deal.
 Next week I’m throwing a very sweet dessert party — a virtual one, that is.
 It’s happening right here on Cooking On The Weekends, and it’s just for you!

 Whenever I have a party of any kind, I do as many of the preparations ahead of time as possible.
 So this week, we’re making a few of the key ingredients we’ll need for our dessert party.
 Let’s start with learning how to make Ganache , since after all, everyone should know how to make this incredibly rich, chocolate creation.
 We’ll need it for our Salted Caramel Chocolates.
 Getting excited!?
 I am!